 Lett is the place to go for healthy, nutritious choices.
 There are six outposts all around the city, but perhaps the one most conveniently located is in Majorstuen.
 It has a great variety of salad and lunch bowls (its feta cheese and sweet potato bowl packs a punch), wraps and juices.
 Here you can recharge your batteries and get your vitamin fix, while not overdoing it calorie-wise.

-, in an article about vegetarian and vegan restaurants?
+A burger place, in an article about vegetarian and vegan restaurants?
 Yes.
 But not any burger place: Illegal Burger makes the best burgers in Oslo – and it’s not just our carnivore friends who think so.
 See, every single burger on its menu can be enjoyed with a vegetarian patty (or with a fish one, if you’re pescetarian).
 With so many options, you’ll keep coming back for more.